Obeying the law

 Unilever employees must not seek gain for themselves or others through misuse of their positions.

 Compliance with these principles is an essential element in our business success.
 The Unilever Board is responsible for ensuring these principles are applied throughout Unilever.

-The Chief Executive Officer is responsible for implementing these principles and is supported in this by the Global Code and Policy Committee comprising the Chief Legal Officer (Chairman of the Global Code and Policy Committee), the Chief Auditor, the Controller, the SVP Communications, the VP Risk and Compliance and relevant representatives from the Supply Chain and Human Resources.
+The Chief Executive Oﬃcer is responsible for implementing these principles and is supported in this by the Global Code and Policy Committee comprising the Chief Legal Oﬃcer (Chairman of the Global Code and Policy Committee), the Group Financial Controller, the SVP HR, the SVP Global Supply Chain and the VP Risk and Compliance (Secretary to the Global Code and Policy Committee).
+The Chief Auditor, the SVP Communications and Global VP Social Impact have a standing invitation to attend meetings.
 Quarterly reports are included in the Controller’s Risk and Control Report.